Ministry of Transport (New Zealand): Government transport sector

 They are responsible for day-to-day hands-on management of daily traffic, aviation, rail and maritime activities.
 Their roles and the composition of their boards are defined in legislation.

 The Ministry negotiates an annual performance agreement with each entity on behalf of the Minister, monitors the entities' performance against that agreement, and recommends appointments to the entities' governing bodies.

 The Ministry provides policy advice to the Minister, in collaboration with the Crown entities, including the making of transport rules.
 As well, the Ministry negotiates on behalf of New Zealand, bilateral and multilateral air services agreements and is the licensing authority for foreign international airlines operating services to and from New Zealand.

+Road to Zero

+The “Road to Zero” strategy sets out Te Manatu Waka's vision for zero deaths or serious injuries in road crashes by 2050.
+This includes a 40% reduction to current rates by 2030.
+It is estimated that a total of $5 billion NZD will need to be invested in roads across New Zealand over the next ten years to achieve this reduction.

+In New Zealand, on average, one person is killed on the roads each day and an additional seven are seriously injured.
+In 2022, Te Manatu Waka reported 379 people killed on New Zealand roads during the year – 60 people higher than in 2021 and 2020.

+The initial action plan for the strategy has 15 items.
+These focus areas include: